 Q: What is viral load, and why is it important?

 A: Viral load is the amount of HIV in the blood.
-Lower viral load reduces the risk of transmission.
+Even so, lower viral load reduces the risk of transmission.
 Regular monitoring helps ensure ART is effective.

 Q: What if the mother's viral load increases while breastfeeding?